lihuiat/x402chainpay/README copy.md

 ## Testing

-1. Get Base Sepolia ETH from [Coinbase Faucet](https://www.coinbase.com/faucets/base-ethereum-sepolia-faucet)
+1. (Optional) Get Monad Testnet MON from [Monad Faucet](https://faucet.monad.xyz)
-2. Get Base Sepolia USDC from [Circle Faucet](https://faucet.circle.com/)
-3. Connect browser wallet to the app
+2. Connect browser wallet to the app
-4. Purchase a session or one-time access
+3. Purchase a session or one-time access (request is recorded in memory)
-5. Use the session validator to check your session
+4. Use the session validator to check your session
-6. Watch one-time sessions expire after use
+5. Watch one-time sessions expire after use

 ## Use This Template For